developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/keylight/Keylight.md

 subhead:
 ---
 ## Overview
-The Keylight Module is ued to controls the keyboard backlight and its intensity.
+The Keylight Module controls the keyboard backlight and its intensity.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: